-We all know that cars depreciate the minute they are driven off the showroom floor.
+We all know that cars depreciate the minute they leave the showroom floor.
 This means that as a car owner, you will already be incurring potential shortfalls straight away.
 It won’t be the insurer who will be paying the shortfall; it will be you, the owner.
-But with the top up insurance plan, you are covered for the shortfall.
+But with the top up insurance plan, you have cover for the shortfall.

 As a New Car buyer you Should be Fully Aware of the Cost Implications

-Top up insurance is actually targeted at people who have bought new cars through financial agreements.
+Top up insurance is actually for people who have bought new cars through financial agreements.
 Should the cost of selling your vehicle finance exceed your insurance pay-out, that’s where the top-up will help you with that extra amount owing.

 If you are able to put down a big deposit on the purchase of your new car, you possibly won’t need the top up insurance.
 Top up insurance saves you out of pocket exorbitant cash payments.

 Nothing is binding, you can discontinue it whenever you feel the need, however it does provide a tremendous sense of peace.
-Top up insurance is essentially targeted at those people who do have an existing car insurance policy in place.
+Top up insurance is essentially for those people who do have an existing car insurance policy in place.
 This could be third party or comprehensive insurance.